mesosphere/dcos-docs-site/pages/1.14/overview/design/azure-container-service/index.md

 - OpenVPN
 - Ruxit

-Not only may you use the Catalog of packages available with the DC/OS packaging system, you can also publish there to give your skills back to the community.
+Not only may you use the {{ model.packageRepo }} of packages available with the DC/OS packaging system, you can also publish there to give your skills back to the community.
 You may also want to deploy DC/OS yourself; you can start with a reference implementation of DC/OS in "the cloud" with the Azure Container Service.

 ## Azure Container Service infrastructure and optimizations